Dr Sarah Barnard BSc; PhD

 Lecturer in Sociology of Contemporary Work

 My research focuses largely on gender, organisations, sociology of higher education and sociological research in Science, Engineering and Technology (SET).
 I have extensive experience applying quantitative and qualitative social research methods over a range of research and consultancy projects.
-I have written and published 20 conference papers, seven journal articles and 11 reports on these subjects.

-Co-Investigator (2015 - present), with Dr Fehmidah Munir and Prof John Arnold on ‘Longitudinal Study on Women’s experiences of leadership in higher education’ for the Leadership Foundation for Higher Education (Grant total: £110k)
+Principal Investigator (2015 – present), with Dr Fehmidah Munir and Prof John Arnold on ‘Longitudinal Study on Women’s experiences of leadership in higher education’ for the Leadership Foundation for Higher Education (Grant total: £110k)

 PhD Student Supervision